Last updated Feb 2025

-In Australia grid-tie solar PV systems are the most common solar system setups for residential properties, due to the impracticality of off-grid solar systems in many metro and suburban areas, as well as the lengthy return on investment that remains for battery storage which is an essential component when going off-grid.
+In Australia grid-tie solar PV systems are the most common solar system setups for residential properties, due to the impracticality of off-grid solar systems in many metro and suburban areas, as well as the lengthier return on investment that remains for battery storage which is an essential component when going off-grid.

 Grid Tie Solar